AliakseiSuvorau/Telegram_bot/README.md

 Type /help to get the list of commands

-Type /find [request] to get the answers on the first 50 pages of the English and Russian versions of Stack Overflow.
+Type /find [request] to get the answers on the English and Russian versions of Stack Overflow.

-The answeres are given in the oreder from most voted to less votes.
+The answeres are given in the oreder from most voted to less voted.